nebula-labs-xyz/protocol-docs/contracts/lender/LendefiAssets.sol/contract.LendefiAssets.md

 **Notes:**
 - security: Includes comprehensive parameter validation

-- access: Restricted to MANAGER_ROLE
+- access: Restricted to LendefiConstants.MANAGER_ROLE

 - pausable: Operation not allowed when contract is paused